aws-powertools/powertools-lambda-python/docs/quickstart.md

         return app.resolve(event, context)
     ```

-We imported powertools Logger class which we created an instance from in line 6.
-And this is basically it!
-By using powertools logger we have all required configuration done out of the box.
+We added powertools logger in line 6 and all the configuration is done.
-We used `logger.inject_lambda_context` decorator to inject lambda context into every log.
-We also instruct logger to log correlation id taken from API Gateway and to log coming event automatically.
+We also used `logger.inject_lambda_context` decorator to inject lambda context into every log.
+We instruct logger to log correlation id taken from API Gateway and event automatically.
+Because powertools library adds a correlation identifier to each log, we can easily correlate all the logs generated for a specific request.
-Correlation id will help with tracking request between API gateway and lambda.

 As a result, we should see logs with following attributes.
 === "Example Application Structured Log"